cjimti/imti/content/post/2018-07-18-post-json-elasticsearch-kubernetes.md

 ---
-published: true
 layout:     post
-title: High Traffic JSON Data into Elasticsearch on Kubernetes
+title:      "High Traffic JSON Data into Elasticsearch on Kubernetes"
+subtitle:   "Instant, reliable, send and forget."
+date:       2018-07-18
+author:     "Craig Johnston"
+URL:        "post-json-elasticsearch-kubernetes/"
+image:      "/img/post/firehose.jpg"
+twitter_image: "/img/post/firehose_876_438.jpg"
-tags: kubernetes elastic database
+tags:
-featured: kubernetes elastic docker
-mast: water
+- Kubernetes
+- Elasticsearch
+- Data
+- JSON
+series:
+- Kubernetes
 ---

 IOT devices, Point-of-Sale systems, application events or any client that sends data destined for indexing in Elasticsearch often need to send and forget, however, unless that data is of low value there needs to be assurance that arrives at its final destination.
 Back-pressure and database outages can pose a considerable threat to data integrity.

-**Quick Reference:**

-* Do not remove this line (for toc on a rendered blog) {:toc}
+{{< toc >}}

 ## Background